xtur/awesome-angular/CONTRIBUTING.md

 - **To add to the list:** Submit a pull request
 - **To remove from the list:** Open an issue

-To set this list apart from and compliment the excellent [Angular Homepage](https://angularjs.org/), awesome-angular is a specially curated list for high-quality, actively maintained Go packages and resources.
+To set this list apart from and compliment the excellent [Angular Homepage](https://angularjs.org/), awesome-angular is a specially curated list for high-quality, actively maintained angular packages and resources.

 - List items should be sorted *alphabetically*.
 - Each item should be limited to one link